mosesoak/react-native-conductor/README.md

 # Conductor
 *Orchestrate animations across components in one place*

-Provides an easy way to move `Animated` code into a wrapper component that feeds styles to its child components.
+Not a new animation syntax, but a way to organize your code to make `Animated` easier to work with.
+Animation code is condensed into a wrapper component that feeds `Animated` styles to its children.

+![Conductor Diagram](./conductor-diagram.png)

 I wrote this to address the fact that `Animated` code can get bulky and difficult to coordinate between subcomponents.

-Conductor is not a new animation syntax, it is a way to organize your code to make `Animated` easier to work with.

-![Conductor Diagram](./conductor-diagram.png)

 ## Install

-`yarn add react-native-conductor`
+`yarn add react-native-conductor` - or - `npm install --save react-native-conductor`

-or

-`npm install react-native-conductor --save`

 ## Example

 The included `PulldownMenuExample` project features a collapsing nav header modeled on the Airbnb app. *(This isn't a collapsing header module!
-I just needed a sufficiently complex use case to illustrate `Conductor`.)*
+I just needed a sufficiently complex use case to illustrate Conductor.)*

 ![Pulldown Menu Example](./PulldownMenuExample.gif)